-In this example the emitted type-information would require the variables object to contain an
+In this example the emitted type-information would require the variables object to contain a

 The shape of the data selected in a operation or fragment, following the data-masking rules.
-That is, excluding any data selected by fragment spreads.
+That is, excluding any data selected by fragment spreads, unless the

-In this example the emitted type-information describes the response data which is returned by
+In this example the emitted type-information describes the response data available to the operation’s render function.

-Similarly, in this example the emitted type-information describes the type of the prop to match the type of the fragment reference
+Similarly, in this example the emitted type-information describes the prop data that the container expects to receive.

 The opaque identifier described in data-masking that a child container expects to receive from its parent, which represents the child container’s fragment spread inside the parent’s fragment.